svancaj/HybridMAPF/README.md

 Usage example> ./picat mks.pi picat_instance.pi

 The output is the number of agents (a) and the number of timesteps used (n) and a matrix a times n.
 Each line corresponds to a path of a single agent.

+Example input is in file bin/picat_instance.pi.
+The graph is stored as a list of neighbors for each vertex.
+The vertex itself is its own neighbor.
+Note that the vertices are indexed starting from 1.
+The agents are stored as a list named As.
+Each agent is a tuple (start_vertex, end_vertex).
+The last 3 lines are not needed for simple ID but must be present to prevent syntax errors.

+# CBS Solver
+bin/cbs.exe - the CBS algorithm
+bin/cbs_instance.in - instance for CBS solver
+bin/cbs_solution.out - output of the solver

+To run the CBS solver, only file [cbs.exe] is needed.
+The CBS solver must be run on a Windows machine.

+Usage> cbs.exe cbs_instance.in [timeout in ms] [soc|makespan]

+The third parameter chooses the cost function.
+This parameter is optional, if no cost function is selected, soc is used by default.

+Example input is in file bin/cbs_instance.in.
+It is the standard CBS file format.
+The output is the same as in SAT-based solver.

+# ICTS Solver
+bin/icts.exe - the ICTS algorithm
+bin/icts_instance.in - instance for ICTS solver
+bin/icts_solution.out - output of the solver

+To run the ICTS solver, only file [icts.exe] is needed.
+The ICTS solver must be run on a Windows machine.

+Usage> icts.exe cbs_instance.in [timeout in ms]

+The ICTS solver works only with sum of costs objective function.
+ICTS also works only for simple ID algorithm.

+Example input is in file bin/icts_instance.in.
+It is the standard CBS file format.
+The output is the same as in SAT-based solver.